Bart's Girlfriend

 "Bart's Girlfriend" is the seventh episode of the sixth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on November 6, 1994.
-The plot of the episode follows the secret romance of Bart and Jessica Lovejoy, Reverend Lovejoy's daughter.
+It originally aired on Fox in the United States on November 6, 1994.
+The plot of the episode follows the secret romance of Bart and Reverend Lovejoy's daughter Jessica, who makes her debut in this episode.
 Bart tries to end the romance when he discovers that, behind her innocent façade as a preacher's kid, she is an even bigger troublemaker than he is.
-Jessica then steals the money from the church collection plate, leaving Bart to take the blame until Lisa exposes the truth.
+Jessica steals the money from the church collection plate, leaving Bart to take the blame until Lisa exposes the truth.

 The episode was written by Jonathan Collier and directed by Susie Dietter.
 Show runner David Mirkin originally came up with the idea of Bart having a girlfriend that was more evil than he was.
-Meryl Streep guest stars in the episode as Jessica Lovejoy.
-It features cultural references to films such as Planet of the Apes and The Silence of the Lambs.
+Meryl Streep guest stars in the episode as Jessica.
+It references films such as Planet of the Apes and The Silence of the Lambs.
 Since airing, the episode has received acclaim from both critics and fans, and Entertainment Weekly named Meryl Streep's role as one of the best guest appearances on The Simpsons.